 Good housekeeping practices will be followed to prevent leaving contaminated material on the ground surface.
 Waste materials anticipated to be generated during the implementation of this RIWP include soil generated from soil borings, groundwater generated from development and sampling of the wells, and decontamination water generated from decontaminating field equipment.
 These waste materials will be spread across the Site surface in the vicinity of the investigation location from which the soils originated, or allowed to infiltrate back into the subsurface of the Site in the vicinity of the sample location from which the material originated.
 Excess soil generated exhibiting evidence of impairment will be placed in containers and transported off-site for proper disposal.
-Development water exhibiting sheen will be placed in 55-gallon drums and transported off-site for proper disposal.
-Procedures will be implemented to prevent soils or water from leaving the Site.
+Development water exhibiting sheen will be placed in 55-gallon drums and transported off-site.